mattgaidica/OptogeneticsTable/README.md

 * USB communication with the filter wheels is working and filters are set to `position = 0`
 * USB communication with the ThorLabs power meter is working

 Alternatively, a cluster is given by the output of the utility which gives boolean values for each initialization step, for example, you might be developing a VI that does not require the filter wheels.
+The initialization VI suppresses all errors internally ad reports them at an output terminal.
+If error handling is required, errors should be handled after this VI and before other code.

-The shutdown utility resets the filter positions and turns the laser outputs off.
+The shutdown utility resets the filter positions, turns the laser outputs off, and closes the FPGA reference.

 ### Laser Control ###
 The laser controls are important for three primary functions: continuous power output, single burst square wave, and continuous square wave.
 This is accomplished through FPGA code that controls the sequencing of the square wave and the analog voltage output, as well as a utility VI which translates the following attributes into FPGA-friendly values: